640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-SUNITINIB (soo NI ti nib) is a chemotherapy drug.
-It targets a specific protein within cancer cells and stops the cancer cells from growing.
+SUNITINIB (soo NI ti nib) is a medicine that targets proteins in cancer cells and stops the cancer cells from growing.
 It is used to treat specific digestive tract tumors called GISTs, advanced kidney cancer, and certain pancreatic neuroendocrine tumors.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions:

 infection (especially a virus infection such as chickenpox, cold sores, or herpes)

 an unusual or allergic reaction to sunitinib, other medicines, foods, dyes, or preservatives

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take it with or without food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.